Thinkwise/docs/docs/kb/lifecycle_policy.md

 ### .NET Framework

-Support for a version of the .NET Framework, required by the Thinkwise Windows and Web user interfaces and the Indicium Application Tier, ends at least **18 months** after the next .NET Framework release.
+Support for a version of the .NET Framework, required by the Thinkwise Windows, Web user interfaces and the Indicium Application Tier, ends at least **18 months** after the next .NET Framework release.

-Thinkwise will timely inform its customers when a .NET Framework version is no longer supported.
+Thinkwise will inform its customers when a .NET Framework version is no longer supported in due course.

 (Source: [Microsoft Lifecycle Policy](https://support.microsoft.com/en-us/hub/4095338/microsoft-lifecycle-policy))